 5. Click TEST CONNECTION.
 You will see a pop-up indicating that your configuration is successful or not.

 6. Click save to complete the process.
 Once successful, you will see your new email domain in the SMTP Configuration section.
-You can edit or delete it any time by clicking one of the corresponding icons in its right-hand corner.
+You can edit or delete it any time by clicking one of the corresponding icons in its right-hand dropdown list.

 Configuring Your Domain for a Location